-1 MEGATREND ("Elimination or Reduction of Physica Credentials"), this trend has grown months, earning it a definitive spot in the Megatrends and aligning with the past year's Megatrend of "Impact of the Megatech Companies" (trend No. The badge office-ostensibly positioned as the purveyor and provider of identity cards-is ripe for disruption.
+Recognized as an emerging microtrend in our 2024 report ("Elimination or Reduction of Physical Credentials"), this trend has grown by leaps and bounds in the past 12 months, earning it a definitive spat in the Megatrends and aligning with the past year's Megatrend of "Impact of the Megatech Companies" (trend No. 7 in 2024).
+The badge office-ostensibly positioned as the purveyor and provider of identity cards-is ripe for disruption.
 The oversimplification of what most badge offices do is transform physical keys into plastic keys that can be assigned to an individual.
 Certainly, there is great convenience with the card or fob.
 Unlike the metal keys they replaced, the card could be disabled if lost or stolen, and in the lanyard worn form factor, it could combine visual verification with door access.
 But there are obvious security weaknesses that are retained.
-The key card can easily be handed off to another user, much like a physical key, or worse yet, some cards could be cloned The future direction is to move into one of two form factors - · Biometric based identity - Mobile credentials that leverage phones and wearables to deliver the credential "The history of identity has largely been driven by the physical space, through the state bureau (DMV) that produces a document that's not secure [and which] doesn't allow transactions to happen in a risk-free posture.
+The key card can easily be handed off to another user, much like a physical key, or worse yet, some cards could be cloned surreptitously.

+- The future direction is to move into one of two form factors: - Biometric based identity - Mobile credentials that leverage phones and wearables to deliver the credential or identity authentication

+"The history of identity has largely been driven by the physical space, through the state bureau (DMV) that produces a document that's not secure [and which] doesn't allow transactions to happen in a risk-free posture.
 More and more, those things [secure transactions] are expected to occur on our phones.
-The real promise of this is being able to know who's on the other side of the computer screen - to drive down fraud - DONNIE SCOTT CEO IDEMIA, AT SNG 2024 24 2025 SECURITY MEGATRENDS | securityIndustry.org 02025, Security Industry Association.
-All rights reserved.
+The real promise of this is being able to know who's on the other side of the computer screen - to drive down fraud and abuse."

+- DONNIE SCOTT, CEO, IDEMIA, AT SNG 2024